-New Jersey Gov. Phil Murphy leaving vacation early after death of lieutenant governor
+New Jersey Gov. Phil Murphy leaving Italy vacation early after death of lieutenant governor

 She was also a passionate proponent of tighter gun control measures.

 Murphy and Oliver had a close working relationship.
-Shortly after her death, he called picking her to be his top deputy the best decision he’d ever made.
+Shortly after her death, he called picking her to be his top deputy the best decision he had ever made.

-While Murphy remains out of the country, Senate President Nicholas Scutari serves as acting governor, under the state constitution.
+While Murphy remains out of the country, Senate President Nicholas Scutari serves as acting governor, under the New Jersey Constitution.

 The constitution requires the governor to name a new lieutenant governor within 45 days.
 Murphy hasn’t announced Oliver’s successor yet.